Canton 10: Economy

 The pre-war economic recession, and certainly the war in this area, caused significant population fluctuations in the form of emigration to Western European countries or relocation to other areas of Bosnia and Herzegovina.

 The natural and geographical features of this area are diverse, from fertile and vast fields and vast pastures, rivers and lakes to centuries-old deciduous and evergreen forests, and provide abundant opportunities for life and economic development based on agricultural production, livestock and the timber industry.
-The ecologically clean and intact nature, the temperate continental climate, the geographical position and the proximity and good transport connections with other parts of Bosnia and Herzegovina and neighboring Croatia, especially Dalmatia, which traditionally and economically gravitate, are important factors for the economic development of this area.
-The canton suffered severe damage during the last war and is one of the worst affected areas in the Federation of Bosnia and Herzegovina.
-The rebuilding process is slow and difficult, but the economy is already showing signs of recovery, mainly visible in the construction, wood processing industry, small business and handicrafts segment.
-Although commerce is still the dominant branch of the economy, in terms of the total number of companies (191 or 44.50% of the total of 429 active companies and 30% of total income).
+The ecologically clean and intact nature, the temperate continental climate, the geographical position and the proximity and good transport connections with other parts of Bosnia and Herzegovina and neighbouring Croatia, especially Dalmatia, which traditionally and economically gravitate, are important factors for the economic development of this area.
+The canton suffered severe damage during the last war and is one of the worst-affected areas in the Federation of Bosnia and Herzegovina.
+The rebuilding process is slow and difficult, but the economy is already showing signs of recovery, most notably in construction, the wood processing industry, small businesses, and the handicrafts segment.
+Although commerce is still the dominant branch of the economy, in terms of the total number of companies (191, or 44.50% of the 429 active companies and 30% of total income).

-Viewed from the revenue aspect of 1998 and 1999, there was a significant increase in construction, agriculture and forestry, as well as transportation, industry and mining.
+From the revenue perspective of 1998 and 1999, there was a significant increase in construction, agriculture and forestry, as well as transportation, industry, and mining.
 Commerce registered a decrease in income compared to 1998 by 2 index points, as well as a decrease in the participation in total income at the cantonal level from 44.80% in 1998 to 30% in 1999 in favor of other productive activities, and especially construction agriculture and forestry, especially if we take into account that the total income generated at the cantonal level in 1999 increased by 25% compared to 1998.
 All these are positive indicators of economic recovery and the basis of the expected future development.

-The main economic branches of Canton 10 according to the number of employees are the wholesale and retail trade, the processing industry and agriculture, forestry and fishing.
+The main economic branches of Canton 10, by number of employees, are wholesale and retail trade, processing industry, and agriculture, forestry, and fishing.

 The average salary in Canton 10 is 1168 KM (2024).
 The highest average net salary is paid in Livno (1269 KM) and the lowest in Drvar (928 KM).